- Academy of Managed Care Pharmacy (AMCP)

 The focus of Campbell University’s Pharmacy Legislative Interest Group is for students to learn and be engaged in the legislative process in order protect the future of pharmacy.
 Members do this by learning about current issues facing pharmacy and thus becoming a resource for other pharmacy school organizations.
 PLIG’s intention is to educate pharmacy students and others on how pharmacists will be able to be a more politically engaging group of professionals.

-The Pharmacy Student Executive Board is the principal board for all organizations represented by the student body within the College of Pharmacy and Health Sciences.
-It is made up of a President, Vice President, Secretary, Treasurer, and with Presidential appointed subcommittees.
-The Officers are elected every January by majority vote of the student body at large.
-PSEB has been rejuvenated with the opening of Maddox Hall, in that attendance at meetings and student involvement have dramatically increased.
+The Pharmacy Student Executive Board is the principal board for all pharmacy organizations within the College of Pharmacy and Health Sciences.
+It is made up of a President, Vice President, Secretary, Treasurer, Parliamentarian, a P1 liaison, and Presidential appointed chairs and subcommittees.
+The Officers are elected every February with a 60% majority vote from the pharmacy student body.
 The Board was established with the main purpose of being the vehicle to voicing student concerns to the college of pharmacy administration.
-PSEB also financially assists organizations in CPHS for activities such as seminars, cookouts, and P-1 name tags.
-PSEB also was granted a room provided by funding from Drs.
+PSEB also financially assists pharmacy organizations in CPHS for activities such as conferences, the talent show, and the Apothecary Ball.
+PSEB maintains a room, on the second floor of Maddox Hall, provided by Drs.
 Russ and Holly Mantooth, 1992 PharmD graduates from the Campbell's program.
-Meetings are held every Wednesday beginning the second full week after the start of the fall semester.
+Meetings are held every third Wednesday of the month.

 Phi Delta Chi, founded on November 2, 1883 in Ann Arbor, Michigan, is a professional coed organization that was established to advance the sciences of pharmacy and to promote a sense of fraternalism among its members.
 The Beta Kappa Chapter of Phi Delta Chi, founded on March 18, 1988 at Campbell University serves pharmacy and the Buies Creek community through various activities.
 This chapter has a strong Christian foundation, but is open to all religions.